karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 ## Quick start

-Here follows a quick start guide on how to use this template and get started with hot reloading gameplay code.

 If you are on Linux / macOS: Below, replace `.bat` with `.sh` and `.exe` with `.bin`.

 1. Run `build_hot_reload.bat` to create `game.exe` and `game.dll`.
 Note: It expects odin compiler to be part of your PATH environment variable.